INGEOTEC/NLP-Course/topics/03Collocations.md

 |in  |  0.00086 |  0.00043 |  0.00033 |  0.00000 |  0.00033 |
 |and |  0.00084 |  0.00061 |  0.00035 |  0.00033 |  0.00000 |

+Once the information of the bigrams has been transformed into a bivariate distribution, we can start analyzing it.
+As mentioned previously, the idea is to identify those bigrams that can be considered collocations.
+However, the frequency of the bigrams does not contain semantic information of the words or the phrase at hand, which can be used to identify a collocation precisely.
+Nonetheless, a collocation is a phrase where its components do not appear by chance; that is, the elements composing it are not drawn independently from a distribution.
+Therefore, the bivariate distribution can be used to identify those words that are not independent, which is a hard constraint for being considered a collocation.